Romero House Project

 Sunday school - J.A.M.
 (Jesus and Me)

 Before the COVID-19 pandemic, our youth group (ages 8-12) met Wednesday evenings for crafts, games, a bible story, and snacks.
 Rev. Jonathan was assisted by Judy Mae Gallant and Rick Cunningham.
-He is looking forward to when he can meet with you all in person again.
+He is looking forward to when Youth Group starts up again, hopefully in Jan 2021.
+Sept-Dec 2020 he is holding Confirmation classes for ages 12 and over, with Archbishop David Edwards confirming them Dec 6th at the 10:30 am Service.

 Our Altar Guild is responsible for maintaining the chancel and all its altar ware, and preparing the Lord's Table and church for worship services.
 Our 8 members (4 teams of 2members) take bi-weekly rotations of duties.
 We welcome new members, and will start you out on one of the existing teams to help you get familiar with what the job entails.